Table of Content

 Most broker-owners measure retention the same way: did the agent leave or did they stay?
-New data suggests that’s the wrong question entirely—and brokerages asking the right question are seeing a 28% production advantage as a result.
+New data suggests that's the wrong question entirely.
+Brokerages asking a different question are seeing a 28% production advantage as a result.

 Agents who move internally—changing offices, restructuring team arrangements, or evolving their role within the same brokerage—average $5.47 million in annualised production.
 Agents recruited from outside average $4.27 million.
 That’s a 28% production gap in favour of internal movers.
 And when it comes to retention, internal movers stay at a rate of 89% over 12 months, compared to 76% for external recruits.